 - Put up a sturdy training system before you plant: stretch wires 30cm apart up a fence, or attach trellis.
 You'll find all you need in our garden centre.

 Water thoroughly in dry weather: if grapevines get parched at the roots they're more likely to suffer from mildew, ruining your crop.

 - Prune each winter once the vine has dropped all its leaves and is completely dormant to remove some of the year's vigorous growth and keep the plant productive and healthy.

-Please ask the staff in our Henley on Thames garden centre for more information and advice about growing grapevines.
+Please ask the staff in our garden centre in Henley on Thames for more information and advice about growing grapevines.